aj2duncan/msmbstyle/README.md

 ### Updated Project

-The updates of the package were funded through ESIF.
+The updates of the package were funded through ESF.

 ![](images/small-UHI_Logo.png)
 ![](images/small-ESF_logo2.png)